mnewberry/treescale/README.md

 which contains each data figure.

-To generate a random grove of three trees with different values of alpha, simply load `grove.svg` in a web browser such as Firefox or use [this link](https://biomath.lsa.umich.edu/grove-embed.svg).
+To generate a random grove of three trees with different values of alpha, simply load `grove.svg` in a web browser such as Firefox or reload [this link](https://biomath.lsa.umich.edu/grove-embed.svg).

 For transparency of the data collection process, the original hand-annotated